vishwesh-D-kumar/vishwesh-d-kumar.github.io/_posts/2020-6-15-GSoC-2020-Journey-so-far!.md

 ---

 In March'20 , I applied for [GSoC](https://summerofcode.withgoogle.com/) under the organization of [CCExtractor Development](https://summerofcode.withgoogle.com/organizations/5176609797046272/).
-My proposal got accepted on May 4th ,and thats when my journey began!
+My proposal got accepted on May 4th ,and thats when my journey began!.

 You can read more about my project decription [here](https://summerofcode.withgoogle.com/projects/#5888598286532608)

+I would like to thank my mentor Carlos for selecting this project , and helping me through it.The CCExtractor communtiy has helped me get a clear idea of my project since the proposal phase , which has been an immense help during the current phase.

 In this post I'm going to be highlighting what I've accomplished so far , and what all I've learnt so far!